Classifying sections of del Pezzo fibrations, I: Stabilization of the Abel-Jacobi map

 Consider again the conics $C$ which are fibers of $\gamma$.
 If $C$ is general, then the $g$-preimage $\Gamma$ is birationally ruled over $C$ with $4$ singular fibers.
 But when $C$ is tangent to $D$, the singular fibers of $\Gamma$ behave differently.
 This will happen at the $12$ simple ramification points of $\gamma|_{D}$.
 At each such point, formally locally in a neighborhood of the fiber over the tangency point $\Gamma$ looks like the subset of $\mathbb{A}^{2}_{s,t} \times \mathbb{P}^{3}_{x,y, z}$ defined by the equations $s=0$ and

 Setting $s=0$, we see that $\Gamma$ has a single $A_{1}$-singularity.
 Its resolution has three singular fibers under the map to $S$ which have $2$, $2$, and $3$ components.
-We deduce that the fiber of $h_{2}$ corresponding to this surface has at most $12$ components.
-Thus the contribution to the ramification divisor of $h_{2}$ at this point is at least $4$.
-Altogether we see that the contribution of such fibers to the ramification divisor $R$ for $h_{2}$ has degree at least $48$, so that the genus of $Z$ is at least $9$.
+Thus there are possibly $12$ intersection profiles for such a surface, but $6$ of them are realized by sections of $(-1)$-curves and other $6$ of them are not realized by sections of $(-1)$-curves.
+We deduce that the fiber of $h_{2}$ corresponding to this singular surface has at most $6$ components.
+Thus the contribution to the ramification divisor of $h_{2}$ at this point is at least $2$.
+Altogether we see that the contribution of such fibers to the ramification divisor $R$ for $h_{2}$ has degree at least $24$, so that the genus of $Z$ is at least $5$.

 We have a morphism $\Alb(\overline{M}) \to \Jac(Z)$ induced by $h_{1}$.
 Since $h_{1}: \overline{M} \to Z$ is surjective, the image of $\Alb(\overline{M})$ generates $\Jac(Z)$.
 Thus the map from $\Alb(\overline{M}) \to \Jac(Z)$ is surjective.
-We conclude that the dimension of $\Alb(\overline{M})$ is at least $9$, so it cannot coincide with $\IJ(\mathcal{X})$. \end{exam}
+We conclude that the dimension of $\Alb(\overline{M})$ is at least $5$, so it cannot coincide with $\IJ(\mathcal{X})$. \end{exam}